Spirax Sarco FTGS14 Ball Float Steam Trap

 Spirax Sarco FT14 Ball Float Steam Trap

-The Spirax Sarco FT14 ball float steam trap is a model-level route inside the ball float steam trap range for users who already know FT14 and need a faster path into connection format, pressure class and replacement boundaries.
+The Spirax Sarco FT14 ball float steam trap is a model-specific product path inside the ball float steam trap range for users who already know FT14 and need a faster path into connection format, pressure class and replacement boundaries.

 Quick facts